datadavev/cookiecutter-python/docs/guide.md

 :::{note}
-This section provides some background information about how this project template integrates pre-commit with Poetry and Nox.
+This section provides some background information about how this project template integrates pre-commit with uv and Nox.
 You can safely skip this section.
 :::

 Python-language hooks in the {{ HPC }} are not managed by pre-commit.
-Instead, they are tracked as development dependencies in Poetry, and installed into the Nox session alongside pre-commit itself.
+Instead, they are tracked as development dependencies in uv, and installed into the Nox session alongside pre-commit itself.
-As development dependencies, they are also present in the Poetry environment.
+As development dependencies, they are also present in the uv environment.

 This approach has some advantages:

-- All project dependencies are managed by Poetry.
+- All project dependencies are managed by uv.
 - Hooks receive automatic upgrades from Dependabot.
 - Nox can serve as a single entry point for all checks.
 - Additional hook dependencies can be upgraded by a dependency manager.